How to Prepare for the Christ in the Passover Presentation

 Just as Jesus sent the disciples to prepare for the Passover, so we need your help to prepare!

 The speaker will arrive approximately 45 minutes before the service to set up.
 For the most effective presentation, we ask the church or hosting group to provide the following items, because they are difficult for the speaker to transport.
-We’ve included visual instructions to give you an idea of what is needed.
-The presentation takes approximately 30-45 minutes.
+We’ve included visual instructions to give you an idea of what’s needed.
+The presentation takes approximately 30-45 minutes depending on whether it is part of a regularly scheduled service or for a special event.
 Please allow sufficient time and inform your members if the service will be longer than usual.
 Songs on the atonement, the cross or the Lamb of God would be appropriate within the service.
 Unless the room is very small and intimate, make sure the leader has a microphone, preferably hands free.

 Food Items and Video Instructions: